demyxsh/demyx/README.md

       config          Modifies an app's configuration
       cp              Wrapper for docker cp
       cron            Execute demyx cron
-      exec            Accepts all docker exec arguments
+      edit            Opens nano to edit .env and docker-compose.yml files exec            Accepts all docker exec arguments
       healthcheck     Checks if WordPress apps are up info            Shows an app's .env and filter output